aunyks/mystique/README.md

 Docs coming soon!
 For now, take a look at the (small and readable) codebase to see how things work.

 ## What have people made with this?
-Nothing yet.
-I'm making something interesting with it though, so stay tuned!
+- [Mystique CLI](https://github.com/aunyks/mystique-cli): Create new identities from the terminal!
+If you've made something with Mystique and want it featured here!
+Open an issue or PR!

 ## LICENSE
 Copyright (c) 2018 Gerald Nash